fkooman/php-oauth-as/README.md

     enableApi = TRUE

-In particular, the authenticated user (resource owner) needs to have the `urn:x-oauth:entitlement:applications` entitlement in order to be able to modify application registrations.
+In particular, the authenticated user (resource owner) needs to have the `http://php-oauth.net/entitlement/manage` entitlement in order to be able to modify application registrations.
 The entitlements are part of the resource owner's attributes.
 This maps perfectly to SAML attributes obtained through the simpleSAMLphp integration.